bartTC/django-wakawaka/README.rst

 * It also has a quite comprehensive permission integration, taking care of Django's default create/edit/delete permissions.

-* Wakawaka is an application and indented to be placed in an existing project.
+* Wakawaka can be used as an application on its own, or included into an existing project.

 Some screenshots from the *Example Project*: